BloomTech-Labs/scribble-stadium-fe/README.md

 In addition to growing their literary and artistic skills, students learn team building and critical thinking skills through a unique voting system, where each child must weight their own work against their teammate in order to increase their odds of winning.
 Badges and points incentivize winning and encourage participation.

-Scribble Stadium is a paid service; parents are required to create the account for their children and pay a monthly subscription fee in order for their children to compete.
+Scribble Stadium is a paid service.
+Parents are required to create the account for their children and pay a monthly subscription fee in order for their children to compete.
 This brings the platform into compliance with COPPA and ensures a long future for the project.